 Continuing Education Credits

-The 2022 Labor and Employment Seminars will be submitted for approval for 5.5 hours of continuing education credit from the Human Resources Certification Institute (HRCI) and the Society of Human Resource Management (SHRM), and for 5.5 hours of Virginia CLE credits from the Virginia State Bar.
+The 2023 Labor & Employment seminars are approved for 5.5 hours of continuing education credit from the Human Resources Certification Institute (HRCI) and the Society of Human Resources Management (SHRM), and have been submitted for 5 hours of Virginia CLE credits from the Virginia State Bar.